IAmTeemoTroll/Helium_Earning_Tracker/README.md

 3) enter yr helium miner address, select you currency exchange and estimate the equiqment cost(miner, antenna, cable, outdoor box)
 4) Click Enter and voila

-The table doesn't show today's earning as this will cause daily avergae earning to be less precise
+The table doesn't show today's earning as this will cause daily average earning to be less precise

 *Refer image if needed